Featurehouse/sweet_potato-release/sweet_potato-description_en_us.md

 #### Grinder

-	Grinder’s function is to grind Sweet Potatoes into Sweet Potato Powder.
+	Grinder's function is to grind Sweet Potatoes into Sweet Potato Powder.
 By adding Raw or Enchanted Sweet Potatoes into a Grinder, it will add their respective ingredient data number to the total one.
 When the value accumulates to 15, the Sweet Potato will be ground into Sweet Potato Powder.
 Sweet Potato Powder can be used to upgrade Saplings in Agroforestry Tables.

 #### Agroforestry Table